prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

 We also recommend reducing the configuration files to have the minimum set of required properties, as additional properties may cause problems.

+The configuration files must exist on all Presto nodes.
+If you are referencing existing Hadoop config files, make sure to copy them to any Presto nodes that are not running Hadoop.

 Configuration Properties
 ------------------------